dotnet/runtime/src/setup/Documentation/design-docs/assembly-conflict-resolution.md

 *	`C:\\Program Files (x86)\\Microsoft SDKs\\NuGetPackagesFallback`
 *	`C:\\Program Files\\dotnet\\sdk\\NuGetFallbackFolder`

+Once a deps.json entry has been found in a probe location, no further probes are performed for that entry.

 #### Deps.json Ordering
 The order in which each layer's deps.json is processed is:
 *   The application